thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

 STIG Reports on Nutanix Nodes
 +++++++++++++++++++++++++++++

-You can run a STIG report, which will check on all the STIGs and verify which are compliant with your system or not.
+You can run a STIG report, which will check on all the individual STIG controls and verify which are compliant with your system and which are not.
 The steps to run the STIG report are as follows:
 #.
 Connect to any Controller VM (CVM) as the nutanix user via SSH (Using Terminal, PuTTy, or similar program)